GChristensen/enso-portable/readme.md

 ## Enso Launcher (Open-Source)

-A feature-rich descendant of Enso Community Edition (Microsoft Windows only).
+A feature-rich descendant of Enso Community Edition (Microsoft Windows/Linux (X11)/MacOS).

 This is a development page.
 Please visit the main site at: https://gchristensen.github.io/enso-portable/